Flank/flank-dashboard/metrics/ci_integrations/docs/01_ci_integration_module_architecture.md

 > Explain and diagram the technical design

 All the integrations used by the CI integration module can be one of two types:
-- source (stands for the source of builds - where they are loaded from);
+- source (stands for the source of builds data - where they are loaded from);
-- destination (stands for the builds storage - where they are stored).
+- destination (stands for the builds data storage - where they are stored).

 Both types are presented as a set of interfaces in `integration.interface.source` and `integration.interface.destination` respectively.
 Also, both of them are presented by their implementations in the `source` (for example, with `source.jenkins`, `source.bitrise`) and `destination` (for example, with `destination.firestore`) respectively.

 The `SupportedSourceParties` is an integration point for all source integrations.
 And the `SupportedDestinationParties` is the same point for the destination integrations.
-Both of them intersect in the `SupportedIntegrationParties` used by the `SyncCommand` - the brain of the module.
+Both of them intersect in the `SupportedIntegrationParties` used by the `SyncCommand` that parses the given configurations, creates clients and then performs `CiIntegration.sync` on them.

 ![Class Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/software-platform/monorepo/plant_uml_diagram/metrics/ci_integrations/docs/diagrams/ci_integrations_class_diagram.puml)